 Sometimes the simplest remedies are the most effective.
 Honey and lemon are mild antibiotics that soothe and coat the throat, suppressing the cough reflex.
 Drink in warm water or add to your tea of choice.

 To get some relief from sinus pressure, add a few drops of eucalyptus oil to a bowl of hot water.
 Drape a towel over your head and lean over the bowl, allowing yourself to breathe in the steam for up to 10 minutes.

 Available online or at your local health food store, Xlear is a natural nasal spray containing saline and xylitol, helping to keep your sinuses clear and moisturized.

 My Swedish friend swears by Echinacea as a way to get over colds and flus faster.
-Scientists tested the effectiveness of echinacea in a double-blind 2013 study, finding that it can help fight off infections when taken at the first sign of illness.
+Some studies have indicated it can help fight off infections when taken at the first sign of illness.